ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/Datastreaming.md

 - [`kafka_dae_diagnostics`](https://github.com/ISISComputingGroup/kafka_dae_diagnostics) - This is a soft IOC which provides `areaDetector` views, spectra plots and so on by consuming events from the cluster and displaying them over EPICS CA/PVA.
 - [`kafka_dae_control`](https://github.com/ISISComputingGroup/kafka_dae_control) - This is also a soft IOC which is more or less a drop-in replacement for the ISISDAE.
 It provides an interface that several clients (ie. [genie](https://github.com/ISISComputingGroup/genie), [ibex_bluesky_core](https://github.com/ISISComputingGroup/ibex_bluesky_core), [ibex_gui](https://github.com/ISISComputingGroup/ibex_gui)) talk to to start/stop runs and configure streaming electronics. `kafka_dae_control` will send UDP packets to the streaming electronics to configure it.
 - [`kafka_forwarder_configurer`](https://github.com/ISISComputingGroup/kafka_forwarder_configurer) - This configures the `forwarder` with the blocks that are in an instrument's current configuration, as well as other PVs which will either get written to a file or archived for e.g. the log plotter.
+- [`kafka_event_aggregator`](https://github.com/isisComputingGroup/kafka_event_aggregator) - this _aggregates_ a large number
+of event and metadata messages emitted by individual detectors and the streaming control board, into a smaller number of messages with merged metadata.
+It forwards neutron events from the `_rawEvents` stream to the `_events` stream.
 - `forwarder` - See [Forwarding Sample Environment](datastreaming/Datastreaming---Sample-Environment)
 - `filewriter` - See [File writing](datastreaming/Datastreaming---File-writing)